 Publish Her, a female-founded publisher dedicated to elevating the words, stories and writing of women, announces “Publish Her Anthology: Better Together,” a collection of essays on women gathering.
-The book will be released this summer and one hundred percent of the proceeds from book sales will benefit publishing grants for underrepresented women authors.
-The book is available for pre-order now.
+One hundred percent of the proceeds from the sale of this anthology benefit publishing grants for underrepresented women authors.

 About the Book